 Then, we went to the main temple, the two-storied pagoda, and the inner sanctuary in the mountains using the ropeway.
 The mountain paths are steep, and so I wonder how men of old carried materials.
 You can see the town of Kinosaki and the Sea of Japan from the ropeway or the inner sanctuary.

 Hiyoshitaisha Shrine, located at the foot of Mt.
 Hiei, was built about 2100 years ago.
 The shrine was located to the northeast of Kyoto, and so the shrine has played a role in protecting Kyoto from evil spirits or disasters ever since Kyoto was set as the capital (794), and of a God guarding Buddhism since Enryakuji Temple was established on Mt.
 Hiei (806).

-The precincts are divided into two areas, the Nishi-Honmiya (west main shrine) area and the Higashi-Honmiya (east main shrine) area, in which there are three main shrines in the Nishi-Honmiya area and two main shrines in the Higashi-Honmiya area, all of them were made of wood and built in 1580 to 1590.
-The architectural style of the shrines is unique and is called “Hie-zukuri,” which is dignified.
+The precincts are divided into two areas, the Nishi-Honmiya (West Main Shrine) area and the Higashi-Honmiya (East Main Shrine) area, in which there are three main shrines in the Nishi-Honmiya area and two main shrines in the Higashi-Honmiya area.
+All of them were made of wood and built in 1580 to 1590.
+The architectural style of the shrines is unique and is called “Hie-zukuri,” which is dignified and refined style.

 The shrine is also one of the places famous for beautiful autumn leaves in Kansai, and leaves of 3,000 Japanese maple trees in the precincts turn beautifully crimson in autumn.